Rolling-Shutter-Displays/Portal/README.md

     + Description: Animation of a 3D Cube
     + Use: Control the colour palette with the first potentiomenter, and the playback velocity with second.
   - Netflix
-    + Description: The netflix presentation in 8 colours and 256 pixels
+    + Description: The netflix presentation in 8 colours and 256 "pixels"
     + Use: Control playback velocity with the first potentiometer.

 ---